astrophys/nvpod_utilization/notes.md

         #.
 Conclusion
             * BCM : CPU (s)     == `sacct : cputime`
             * BCM : Runtime (s) == `sacct : elapsed`
+    #) From meeting on 15-october-2024, we decided to use Slurm's accounting rather
+       than BCM chargeback b/c as can be seen above it is reporting GPU usage on a system without a GPU
+        #.
+Observed that it struggles with GPUs across multiple nodes

 08-october-2024